theogravity/stainless-tools/README.md

   };

   defaults?: {
-    // Default branch name for all SDKs (required if not using cli flag)
+    // Default branch name for all SDKs (required if not using cli flag or the STAINLESS_SDK_BRANCH environment variable)
     // If using the production SDK repo, then you will want to use the main branch
     // If using the staging SDK repo, then you will want to use the <username>/dev branch
     // See: https://app.stainlessapi.com/docs/guides/branches